nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 > Start Time: 01 Feb 18 10:00AM<br/>
 > End Time: 10 Feb 18 07:00PM

+## Clear command

+To clear the whole list of tasks, enter command `clear`.

+#### Result

+> Task manager has been cleared!

+The whole list of tasks is shown to the user.

 ## Delete command

 To delete a task, start command with keyword `delete`.